keithruezyl1/safeR/docs/prd.md

 1. Create an `EscrowEvent` with `action`, `actor`, and `payload`.
 2. Execute the memo transaction.
-3. Update the `EscrowEvent.solanaSignature` with the returned `signature`.
+3. If successful, update the `EscrowEvent`:
+   * Set `solanaSignature` to the transaction signature
+   * Store blockchain metadata in `payload.blockchain`:
+     ```json
+     {
+       "hash": "<blockhash>",
+       "txId": "<signature>",
+       "signature": "<signature>"
+     }
+     ```

-If blockchain is disabled, the event is created with `solanaSignature = null`.
+If blockchain is disabled, the event is created with `solanaSignature = null` and no blockchain metadata.

 If Solana calls fail, the system should:

-* Still store the event with `solanaSignature = null` and the error message in `payload`.
+* Still store the event with `solanaSignature = null`
+* Store the error message in `payload.blockchainError`
-* Return a successful response so UI remains usable, while the log window highlights the blockchain error.
+* Return a successful response so UI remains usable, while the log window highlights the blockchain error

 ---